cargomail-org/grip/README.md

 Assertions are statements from a token producer to a token consumer that contain information about the principal.
 In the Identity Propagation scenario, the resource server uses the information in the assertion to identify the Client and user to make authorization decisions about their access to resources controlled by that resource server.

-## Identities and Certificate-Bound Tokens
+## Identities and mTLS Certificate-Bound Assertions

-In most client-service-to-server-service communication scenarios, three identities are employed: user-identity, client-identity, and server-identity. mTLS certificates resolve client-identity and server-identity, while tokens resolve user-identity. mTLS during protected resource access also serves as a proof-of-possession of the token mechanism, as stated in the [OAuth 2.0 mTLS](https://www.rfc-editor.org/rfc/rfc8705) extension specification.
+In most client-service-to-server-service communication scenarios, three identities are employed: user-identity, client-identity, and server-identity.
+Fundamentally, mTLS certificates resolve client-identity and server-identity, while tokens resolve user-identity.
+An mTLS Certificate-Bound Assertion is a self-issued assertion in a JWT format signed by an mTLS private key that the client-service uses to authenticate to the server-service, while the mTLS public key hash is published on the client-service domain, where the CN attribute of the mTLS public key certificate is used as a global client identifier in respect of the service it represents.

 ## Self-Issued Identity Propagation